 Neonatal intensive care unit in Gainesville, Florida

-North Florida Regional Medical Center is home to a 12-bed, Level II Neonatal Intensive Care Unit (NICU) located on the third floor of our hospital's South Tower.
+North Florida Regional Medical Center is home to a brand new 25-bed, Level III Neonatal Intensive Care Unit (NICU) located on the third floor of our hospital's South Tower.
 Our NICU offers medical care to newborns who need extra support following delivery.

 For questions about our NICU or to check on your newborn, please call us at (352) 333-5880.

 Our hospital's NICU offers the following services and amenities:

 - 25 private patient rooms designed with the needs of families in mind

 - Breast milk warmers at every newborn's bedside

 - Comfortable recliners at every newborn's bedside